0xKourama/Elbanna-NP-Notes/personal/braindump.md

 # what gives people hope?

 # what are the signs of corruption in our world now?
+1. Increase in athiesm & attacks on religion
+2. Decline of manners
+3. Sexual deviations (gays, lesbians, bi-sexuals, transsexuals, cuckolding & the various philias)
+4. Government bribes
+5. Corrupt presidents (selfish leaders)
+6. Colonialism & Imperialism
+7. Entertainment having more audience than actual food for thought
+8. Entertainers making more money than people with actual jobs
+9. Prevalence of drugs and narcotics
+10. Gender wars (Feminisim, M.G.T.O.W)
+11. Civil Wars
+12. Gun Trading
+13. Praising wrong deeds
+14. People pursuing pleasure more than meaning
+15. Lack of role models
+16. Lack of guidance for youth
+17. Sex being taken lightly
+18. Spirituality being dropped for material endeavors

 # what makes a person self-concious?
+1.

 # what makes want to rush things?
 1. thinking something would happen to us if we don't get what we want.